The 11 Best Science Podcasts

-Science has taken plenty of heat in recent years for some truly surprising reasons, such as its reliance on hard data and a tendency towards rationality.
-It’s a shame we didn’t learn our lesson about science-bashing when the Catholic Church came for Galileo.
+Science has taken plenty of heat in recent years for some surprising reasons, such as its reliance on hard data and a tendency towards rationality.
+What a shame we didn’t learn our lesson about science-bashing when the Catholic Church came for Galileo.
 With disinformation spreading like a rash you contracted the last time you went camping, the role of experts in public life has become increasingly politicized.
 Remember when facts were just facts?
 Your dad certainly does.
-He won’t stop talking about it!
-But unfortunately, times have changed, or maybe they’ve regressed, as some people debate whether the Earth is flat with the same fervor that heliocentrism was contested in the 17th century.
+Unfortunately, times have changed (some would say regressed), since we now debate whether the Earth is flat with the same fervor that heliocentrism was contested in the 17th century.

 Ologies